coenm/Z85e/README.md

 # About this project
-Z85 encoding extended dotnet standard 1.0, and 2.0
+Z85 encoding extended dotnet standard 1.1, 1.6, and 2.0

 This project implements the Z85 encoding standard as described in this [rfc](https://rfc.zeromq.org/spec:32/Z85/) together with an extended version where you can encode bytes with no restriction on the length of the bytes (ie. it is not required to have a length of a multiple of 4).

 ## Branching model
-We use [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) as branching model.
+This project uses [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) as branching model.

 ## Nuget
 The alpha releases can be found using this [MyGet feed](https://www.myget.org/F/coenm/api/v3/index.json).